 Merlin Marr-Johnson is Executive Vice-President of Global Atomic Corporation, and is Director, VP Corporate Development of TSX listed Salazar Resources.
 Merlin has 25 years’ experience in the minerals sector, including work as an exploration geologist for Rio Tinto, an analyst for HSBC and a portfolio manager for Blakeney Management.
 Merlin has worked on projects in South America, Africa, Central Asia and Europe, and as CEO has brought two companies to AIM, London.
 He is a graduate in geology from Manchester University and holds a Master’s Degree in Mineral Deposit Evaluation from the Royal School of Mines, Imperial College.

-Fergus Kerr is Mining Consultant for Global Atomic Corporation and a Director for Harte Gold Corp.
+Fergus Kerr is Mining Consultant for Global Atomic Corporation and a former Director for Harte Gold Corp.
 Fergus has over 40 years experience in the mining industry mostly senior management in Canadian underground mines.
 He was General Manager at Denison Mines, Elliot Lake and subsequently Area Manager of Mines for INCO Ltd. In Sudbury, Ontario.
 He was then appointed Director, Mining Sector with the Workplace Safety and Insurance Board, Toronto, Ontario.
 Fergus has also served as Employer Co-Chair of the Mining Health, Safety and Prevention Review, and has consulted in Indonesia, Mongolia, Australia, South Africa and North America.
 A graduate in Mining Engineering from the Royal School of Mines, he holds a B.Sc.
 (Mining) and ARSM and is a registered Professional Engineer in the Province of Ontario.

 Peter Wollenberg is Director of Exploration and Resource Development at Global Atomic Corporation.
 Peter has over 38 years of experience in the uranium exploration and mining business.
 He has worked in Europe, Canada, Africa and Australia, including work as an exploration geologist and VP Exploration for Urangesellschaft, and joined Cogema/Areva where he worked as senior mine geologist at the Cluff Lake uranium mine and as exploration manager both in Australia and Niger.
 He was responsible for the quality management system at Areva Resources Canada Inc. and was the Director Exploration North America.
 He is a graduate of the Technical University of Munich and holds a BSc, MSc and PhD degree in Geology and Geoscience.